-POLICY S1: RETENTION AND ENHANCEMENT OF KEY SERVICES AND FACILITIES (see Objectives 3, 4 & 7)
+POLICY S1: RETENTION AND ENHANCEMENT OF KEY SERVICES AND FACILITIES

-Development proposals that would result in the loss of existing services and/or facilities will only be supported if it can be demonstrated that the facilities are no longer required or are no longer viable, or it can be demonstrated that suitable alternative provision is included in the development which is equivalent or better in terms of quality, quantity and location.
+Development proposals that would result in the loss of existing services that are key to Houghton's role as a Rural Centre - specifically the food shop, the post office, the primary school and the public houses - or the loss of key facilities - specifically the Village Hall and the sports and recreation grounds - will only be supported if it can be robustly demonstrated that the relevant service or facility is:

+- no longer required, or

+- no longer viable, or

+- being replaced within the development proposal by a new or improved service or facility that is equivalent or better in terms of quality, quantity and location.

-HDC has identified the village as a potential Rural Centre (HDC - Harborough Rural Centres -Houghton on the Hill Landscape Character Assessment and Landscape Capacity Study, §0.1, April 2016).
+This policy addresses objectives 3, 4 and 6.
+HDC has identified the village as a potential Rural Centre (HDC - Harborough Rural Centres - Houghton on the Hill Landscape Character Assessment and Landscape Capacity Study, §0.1, April 2016).
 It has a bus service (which is under threat of withdrawal) and at least four of six relevant key services: a food shop, post office, primary school and public houses.
 Notably it does not have a GP surgery.
-It does however also have a filling station, motor repair business, a pharmacy, a hairdresser, a beauty salon and various mobile services.
-POLICY S2: INFRASTRUCTURE (see Objectives 3, 4 & 7)
+Appendix 2 provides more details on Houghton's key services and facilities and their value to the community.

+POLICY S2: INFRASTRUCTURE